muhammedjamsheer/Angular/reactiveforms.md

  ```

  #### FormGroup
  We use the group method to build the Form Group.
 We pass the list of Form Controls, Form Array, or another Form Group to the group method as key-value pair.
 Where the key is the name of the FormControl, FormGroup or FormArray.
 The value is the configuration of the control.

+A FormControl takes 3 arguments. a default value, a validator and an asynchronous validator.
+All of them are optional.

   The FormGroup is created with the following syntax
  ```javascript